In Greek mythology, Gaia is the ancestral mother of all life: the primal Mother Earth goddess.

 The atmosphere of the Earth has over the last million years maintained an Oxygen level of 20.3-21%.
-The lower percentage was determined by analysing ice cores extracted in the Antarctic and Greenland which was formed over 800,000 years ago.
+The lower percentage was determined by analysing ice cores extracted in the Antarctic and Greenland which were formed over 800,000 years ago.

 Oxygen is recognised as a very reactive gas, it will react with Nitrogen and Methane over time.
 There has always been lots of Nitrogen and small amounts of Methane in the atmosphere.